lagurus/userland/README.md

 Behaviour should be: Check movements in the scene and if is something detected then save 30seconds of H264 video.

-Default resolution is 1920x1080 for H264 video, for image processing only 320x240.
+Default resolution is 1920x1080 for H264 video, for image processing 320x240.

 When is sensitivity too high/low - try to modify raspibgs.cfg file, interesting parameters can be